A Home for the 2SLGBTQIA+ Community

 Milestones:

-AIDS PEI announces that it is broadening its focus to provide harm reduction resources and information on all sexually transmitted and bloodborne infections.
+Aids PEI announces that it is broadening its focus to provide harm reduction resources and information on all sexually transmitted and bloodborne infections (STBBIs).

 April 2000- March 2002